Stephen Abram, Principal, Lighthouse Consulting Inc. and & Executive Director, Federation of Ontario Public Libraries (FOPL)

 See vitae for additional information https://sites.google.com/a/cybersailors.org/home/.

-Richard P. Hulser, Chief Librarian, Research & Collections, Natural History Museum of Los Angeles County
+Richard P. Hulser, Chief Librarian and Curator, Research Library and Archives, Research & Collections, Natural History Museum of Los Angeles County

 Richard P. Hulser